msperez01/QAChallenge/README.txt

 1. Sign in authentication using cucumber.js

 Remaining questions:
-1. I understand the concept behind webdriver, but how exactly do you implement it?
+1. I understand the concept behind webdriver, but how exactly do you implement it without looking at a tutorial?